 Power Play (above) recounts a small meeting between a local group (of whom I was a member) and our new representative to the UK parliament.
-The group was definitely 'left-of-centre' and our guest had risen from similar ranks.
+The group was definitely left-of-centre and our guest had risen from similar ranks.
 It was a fascinating exchange.
-He came with formal jacket and tie, plus shiny brown shoes, while my bedraggled lot could only aspire to such grandeur (and in truth, despised it).
-Yet for him, it was now part of his armoury which enabled and protected him.
+He came with formal jacket and tie, plus very fashionable, shiny brown shoes, while my bedraggled lot could only aspire to such grandeur (and in truth, despised it).
+Yet for him, it was now part of his armoury, which enabled and protected him.
 The question in my mind asked: "How real is the commitment, now he has ascended to the dizzy heights of Westminster?"

-Ode to Tone (below) At the time of writing I was sick of Tony Blair, or Teflon Tone, as he came to be known (no shit sticks to this man!).
-I felt his unbridled support for George W. Bush and the Iraq war negated all the good works he and his government accomplished.
+Ode to Tone (below).
+At the time of writing I was sick and tired of Tony Blair, or Teflon Tone, as he came to be known ('No shit sticks to this man!').
+For me, his false smile was hollow cover for bloodbath which he was responsible for.
+I felt his unbridled support for George W. Bush and total support for the invasion of Iraq, and the subsequent war, negated much of the good works he and his government accomplished, during their time in office.